Skip to content

 What's happening under the hood

 Cost per plate equals (ingredients + energy) divided by portions.
-Takeaway comparison is user-supplied.
-Annual savings figure assumes 3 replacements per week for 52 weeks — a rough but illustrative extrapolation.
+The takeaway comparison is user-supplied.
+The annual savings figure assumes 3 replacements per week for 52 weeks — a rough but illustrative extrapolation.
 The formula is listed in full below.
-If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.

 What this doesn't capture